 1/2 teaspoon chili flakes (not powder)

 1 tablespoon Marsala wine, or any sweet wine

 Olive oil and EVOO

 Bring a pot of water to boil, add dandelion greens and blanch for 30 seconds.
 Remove cool, drain well by pressing with hands to remove water and chop fine.
 Set aside.

-Heat oil , 2 tablespoons, and add shallot and garlic, sauté on low till cooked, do not brown.
-Add salt, pepper, fennel and chili flakes, cook for 1 minute.
-Add raisins cook for 1 minute.
+Heat oil, 2 tablespoons, and add shallot and garlic, sauté on low till cooked, do not brown.
+Add salt, pepper, fennel and chilli flakes, and cook for 1 minute.
+Add raisins and cook for 1 minute.
 Add wine and cook till almost dry, should be really sticky.
 Add dandelions and stir well to mix.
-Turn off stove, add pistachios and stir well.
+Turn off the stove, add pistachios and stir well.

-Put the Burrata in the center of a bowl.
-If using mozzarella, add the cheese to the center and pour 1/4 cup cream gently around cheese.
+Put the Burrata in the centre of a bowl.
+If using mozzarella, add the cheese to the centre and pour 1/4 cup of cream gently around the cheese.
 Add the sautéed mix on top or around the cheese, very gently if using cream.
 Top with lots of EVOO, be generous.